minisundev/minisundev/README.md

 ## Hi there 👋 I'm Minsun!!💻🚀
 I've majored Computer Science and Mechanical Engineering!
 <br>
-And working as a backend developer
+And working as a full-stack developer

 <!--
 **minisundev/minisundev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.